coolnikitav/NikitaNotebook/engineering/serial-uart-receiver/README.md

 ## FPGA Integration

-Now, since the UART module is successfully receiving sample messages during testing, I will adjust it to work with my Basys 3 FPGA.
+Since the UART module is successfully receiving sample messages during testing, I will adjust it to work with my Basys 3 FPGA.

 The [Basys-3-Master.xdc] constraints file indicates that the FPGA is receiving data through pin B18:
 ```